We are a family of four living a nomadic life aboard our 40-foot sailboat in the Pacific Northwest

 Brenden is in his early thirties.
 With a background in banking, he is good with people and can easily strike up a hearty conversation with just about anyone.
-Brenden may be described as opinionated and can come off as intimidating to some, but he’s always willing to debate with anybody that has a stance on whatever subject may be at hand.
-He’s fair in discussion and a great conversationalist.
+Brenden may be described as opinionated and can come off as intimidating to some but is a great conversationalist.

 Brenden is known to latch onto a subject (such as sailing) and research and study almost endlessly.
 Because of this habit, he is very good at gathering information to put to good use.
-Having successfully transitioned out of the banking world and into the tech world, he’s spending his free time teaching himself computer coding and, of course, helping his wife raise their two children.
+Having successfully transitioned out of the banking world and into the tech world, he’s spending his free time teaching himself computer coding, all about boat systems, and, of course, helping raise our two children.

 Evan | DOB spring 2010

 Our son Evan has been living aboard since he was six years old.
 He loves to sail fast and heel the boat over.
 Yes, we homeschool (boatschool) aboard the boat.
 We’re coming into our second year of boatschooling and feel a pull to be more structured this year than we were last year.
 We’re actively cruising the Puget Sound now and will be nomads year-round.
 Much of our travel decisions will be based upon trying to find and build our community of ‘kid boats’.
 Evan is an especially social creature and will approach and strike up a conversation with absolutely anybody.
 He’s always looking for a new friend.